 Intel: from 8086 to 80486

 One of the brilliant constructive solutions of the 8086 was the invention of segment registers.
 This, as it were, simultaneously achieved two goals – the "free" ability to relocate codes of programs, up to 64 KB in size (this was even a decent amount for computer memory for one program up to the mid-80's), and accessibility up to 1 MB of address space.
 You can also see that the 8086, like the 8080 or z80, also has a special address space for 64 KB I/O ports (this is 256 bytes for the 8080 and 8085).
 There are only four segment registers: one for code, one for stack, and two for data.
 Thus, 64*4 = 256 KB of memory is available for quick use and it was a lot even in the mid-80's.
 In fact, there is no problem with the size of code, since it is possible to use long subroutine calls while loading and storing a full address from two registers.
 There is only a limit of 64 KB for the size of one subroutine – this is enough even for many modern applications.
-Some problem is created by the impossibility of fast addressing of data arrays larger than 64 KB – when using such arrays, it is necessary to load a segment register and an address itself on each access, which reduces the speed of work with such large arrays several times.
+Some problem is created only by the impossibility of fast addressing of data arrays larger than 64 KB – when using such arrays, it is necessary to load a segment register and an address itself on each access, which reduces the speed of work with such large arrays several times.

 The segment registers are implemented in such a way that their presence is almost invisible in the machine code, so, when time had come, it was easy to abandon them.

-The architecture of the 8086 retained its proximity to the architecture of the 8080, which allowed relatively small amount of effort to transfer programs from the 8080 (or even from the z80) to the 8086, and especially if the source code was available.
+As noted, the architecture of the 8086 retained its proximity to the architecture of the 8080, which allowed relatively small amount of effort to transfer programs from the 8080 (or even from the z80) to the 8086, and especially if the source code was available.

 The 8086's instructions are not very fast, but they are comparable to competitors, for example, the Motorola's 68000, which appeared a year later.
 One of the innovations, some accelerating of the rather slow 8086, became an instructions queue.

 The 8086 uses eight 16-bit general purpose registers, some of which can be used as two one-byte registers, and some as index registers.
 Thus, the 8086 registers characterize some heterogeneity, but it is well balanced and the registers are very convenient to use.
 This heterogeneity, by the way, allows having more dense codes.
 The 8086 uses the same flags as the 8080, plus a few new ones.
 For example, a flag appeared typical for the architecture of PDP-11 – step-by-step execution.
 Compared with the PDP-11, the logic for describing the work with flags when working with signed numbers has improved.
 Consider the table, which shows the correspondence between the values of the flags and the relationship between signed numbers.

 The 8086 has one of the best designs to work with the stack among all computer systems.
 Using only two registers (BP and SP), the 8086 allows the solving of all problems when organizing subroutine calls with parameters.

 Among the commands there are signed and unsigned multiplication and division.
 There are even unique commands for decimal corrections for multiplication and division instructions.
 It's hard to say that in the 8086 command system, something is clearly missing.
 Quite the contrary.
 The division of a 32-bit dividend by a 16-bit divisor to obtain a 32-bit quotient and 16-bit remainder may require up to 300 clock cycles – not particularly fast, but several times faster than such a division on any 8-bit processors (except the 6309) and is comparable in speed with the 68000.
-The division in the x86 has one unexpected feature – it corrupts all arithmetic flags.
+The division in the x86 has one unexpected and rather unpleasant feature – it corrupts all arithmetic flags.